ome/omero-py/README.rst

 Developer installation
 ----------------------

-OMERO.py currently depends on an externally built artifact which is automatically bundled in the PyPi package.
+OMERO.py currently depends on an externally built artifact which is automatically bundled in the PyPI package.

 For a development installation we recommend creating a virtualenv with the following setup (example assumes ``python3.6`` but you can create and activate the virtualenv using any compatible Python):